addb/aep-mobile-sdkdocs/src/pages/documentation/adobe-media-analytics/migration-guide.md

 import Tabs from './tabs/migration-guide.md'

-# Migrating to Media for Edge Netowrk Extension
+# Migrating to Media for Edge Network Extension

 ## Configuration Changes